 2. Understand required minimum distributions

 What you should do.
-For each of your retirement accounts, learn if they are subject to required minimum distributions and how RMDs work .
-For example, traditional IRAs require you to start taking minimum distributions beginning with the year you turn 70½.
+For each of your retirement accounts, learn if they are subject to required minimum distributions and how RMDs work.
+For example, traditional IRAs require you to start taking minimum distributions beginning with the year you turn 72.
 401(k)s do, too, unless you’re still working.
 Roth IRAs don’t require any distributions until the owner dies.
+(Learn more: RMDs explained)

-Bonus tip : By directly transferring money from your IRA (other than a SEP IRA or SIMPLE IRA) to a qualified 501(c)(3) charity through what’s called a qualified charitable distribution, you can satisfy part or all of your RMD requirement and reduce your taxable income, even if you don’t itemize deductions on your tax return.
+Bonus tip : Once you are over age 70 ½, you can make a direct transfer of up to $100,000 from your IRA (other than a SEP IRA or SIMPLE IRA) to a qualified 501(c)(3) charity through what’s called a qualified charitable distribution (QCD).
+A QCD will satisfy part or all of your RMD requirement and reduce your taxable income, even if you don’t itemize deductions on your tax return.
+(Learn more: Retiring in 12 months or less?
+What to do)

 3. Consider proportional withdrawals